ibm-cloud-docs/codeengine/knative.md

 # Using Knative with Code Engine
 {: #knative}

 {{site.data.keyword.codeenginefull}} is designed so that you do not need to interact with the underlying technology it is built upon.
-However, if you have existing tooling that is based upon Knative, you can still use it with {{site.data.keyword.codeengineshort}}. {{site.data.keyword.codeengineshort}} supports the Knative APIs (and Kubernetes) as well as their CLI commands.
+However, if you have existing tooling that is based on Knative, you can still use it with {{site.data.keyword.codeengineshort}}. {{site.data.keyword.codeengineshort}} supports the Knative APIs (and Kubernetes) and their CLI commands.
 For more information about Kubernetes, see [Using Kubernetes with Code Engine](/docs/codeengine?topic=codeengine-kubernetes).
 {: shortdesc}

 ## Installing the Knative command-line interface